mintheredonethat/stake/README.md

 # Stake

-Inception: 03.08.2017
+Inception: 03.08.17

 Stake holds you and your team accountable to achieving your goals.

 By placing a stake into a contract, the only way to recoup your ether is to meet your goals & have your teammates validate your progress.

-Stake was developed through the Truffle framework, leveraging name registry and multi-signature capabilities via smart contract.
+Stake is developed through the Truffle framework, and leverages name registry and multi-signature capabilities via smart contract.

++++ INSERT GIF OF USAGE +++

-## Story
+## Motivation for Stake

 Self-awareness enlightened me to my subtle procrastination - I would learn a lot by digesting material, but never really applied what I learned.
 By "being in motion" as opposed to "taking action", I was no closer to achieving my goals than I was X days ago.